lazy-upa/search-automation/README.md

 ## Requirements

-- Python 3.x
 - Selenium
-- WebDriver for the browser your'e using
+- WebDriver for the browser you're using

 ## How to Use